$\infty$-constructible Subsemigroups of $M_2(\mathbb{C})$: Submonoids of

-\begin{proposition} Every $M=H\cup S$ submonoid of $PM_2(\mathbb{C})$ is an intersection of definable monoids.
-In fact, if the regular part is infinite then the monoid is definable. \end{proposition} \begin{remark} Recall that the regular part of an $\infty$-definable submonoids of $PM_2(\mathbb{C})$ is an algebraic group hence definable. \end{remark} \begin{proof} $S$ must be either of type A or of type B, let $F$ and $G$ be as in the definitions (see Proposition \ref{P:first}).
+\begin{proposition} Every $M=H\cup S$ $\infty$-constructible submonoid of $PM_2(\mathbb{C})$ is a countable intersection of constructible monoids.
+In fact, if the regular part is infinite then the monoid is constructible. \end{proposition} \begin{remark} Recall that the regular part of an $\infty$-constructible submonoids of $PM_2(\mathbb{C})$ is an algebraic group and in particular constructible. \end{remark} \begin{proof} $S$ must be either of type A or of type B, let $F$ and $G$ be as in the definitions (see Proposition \ref{P:first}).

-If $H$ is infinite then, since $F$ and $G$ are $H$-invariant, by Corollary \ref{C:finite or cofinite orbits}, they must be finite or cofinite.
-Thus $M$ is a finite union of definable sets and hence definable.
+If $H$ is infinite then, since $F$ and $G$ are $H$-invariant, by Lemma \ref{L:finite or cofinite orbits}, they must be finite or cofinite.
+Thus $M$ is a finite union of constructible sets and hence constructible.

-If $H$ is finite then $F^c$ and $G^c$ are unions of finite orbits.
-Assume where $V_i$ and $U_i$ are co-finite and $H$-invariant, thus if $S$ is of type A and if $S$ is of type B. \end{proof}
+If $H$ is finite then, as in Proposition \ref{P:first}, if $F$ (resp. $G$) is not finite it must be co-countable.
+Thus $F^c$ (resp. $G^c$) is a countable union of finite orbits.
+Assume where $V_i$ and $U_i$ are co-finite (or finite) and $H$-invariant, thus if $S$ is of type A and if $S$ is of type B. \end{proof}